-Agent Skills: Role
+Agent Skills: intent

 Turn rough ideas into iron-clad work orders.
 Use when request is vague like "add a button", "make it better", "fix the thing".
 Triggers on ambiguous or underspecified requests.